Chronological vs Narrative Order

 |Subway View||Events are ordered chronologically from left to right wth an even spacing (unlike Timeline View, Subway View is not linear and does not represent the relative time spacing between items).|

 Narrative order is a structured order for events which is independent of their dates.
 The events are contained in a hierarchical structure with the ability to give labels such as “Part”, “Chapter” and “Scene”.

 Which items appear in narrative order?

 The narrative order will contain a mixture of date-based items that can appear in both the chronology and narrative, and narrative-only items.
 As with narrative order, the types of items is determined by your chosen template.
 To use fiction templates, as an example:

-- Event, Scene, Flashback, and Flash-forward items can occur within both the narrative and chronological orders, as they are events that occur at a real place and time that might be included within the
+- Event, Flashback, and Flash-forward items can occur within both the narrative and chronological orders, as they are events that occur at a real place and time that might be included within the Narrative and Timeline.

 - Folders or Narrative parts occur only within the Narrative (these are typically used to create a hierarchy within the narrative, such as dividing scenes into Chapters and Parts).